Fishing and Hunting

 The Group Camp Area is a perfect area for large parties, youth trips or family functions.
 Each of the four sites in this area have camping facilities that include a 30’ x 50’ shelter and five electric/water hook-ups and each site can accommodate up to 25 guest.
 This area has a combination waterborne showers and toilets building, swimming beach access and a playground.

 Reservations for campsites at Kiamichi Park can be made at the gate house.
 Virgil Point and Group Camp reservations can be made at the Virgil Point gate house.
-Reservations for all three parks can also be made through the National Recreation Reservation Service by visiting them on their website at www.recreation.gov or by contacting them by phone at 1-877-444-6777.
+Reservations for all three parks can also be made through the reservation system at www.recreation.gov or by phone at 1-877-444-6777.

 Skiers and boating enthusiasts can enjoy some 8,000 acres of open water in the lake.